-Back in the day, if a guitarist was looking to add a little extra dirt to their tone, especially at low volumes, there were only a few pedals to reach for in order to get the job done—maybe a Boss OD-1, or, depending on how far back we’re going, a Tone Bender fuzz.
+Back in the day, if a guitarist was looking to add a little extra dirt to their tone, especially at low volumes, there was only a small selection of pedals to reach for in order to get the job done—maybe a Boss OD-1 or, depending on how far back we’re going, a Tone Bender fuzz.

-Nowadays, of course, the options are practically limitless.
-Which is why Guitar World has scoured the market to find the best drive pedals currently available.
-The 10 units collected here run the gamut from pared-down mini pedals to simple three-knob designs to dual-channel, compound effects.
+Nowadays, of course, guitarists are treated to almost limitless options.
+Which is why Guitar World has scoured the market to source the best drive pedals currently available.
+The 10 units we've rounded-up here run the gamut from pared-down mini pedals and simple three-knob designs to dual-channel, compound effects.

-Dirt-wise, they span from boost to fuzz to overdrive circuits, without delving into the high-gain distortion realm, which is a jam-packed field all its own.
-If you’re looking to add some grit to your tone though, here are ten pedals that will get the job done, with sparkling results.
+Dirt-wise, these pedals span from boost and fuzz to overdrive circuits, without delving into the high-gain distortion realm, which is a jam-packed field all its own.
+If you’re looking to add some grit to your tone though, here are ten top pedals that will get the job done, with satisfying results.

 1. EarthQuaker Devices Westwood Translucent Drive Manipulator

 Price: $179 | Type: Boost, Overdrive | Controls: Level, drive, bass, treble | Sockets: Input, output, power | Bypass: True bypass | Power requirements: 9V DC power supply, 9V battery